fortinet-fortisoar/solution-pack-fortimanager-ztp-framework/docs/usage.md

 The `FortiManager ZTP Flow` Solution Pack has a variety of uses.
 First, refer to the [installation and setup guide](setup.md) guide to get started.
 Read the content below to help guide you through some solutions.

-You may also want to install the
+You may also want to install the [FortiManager ZTP Flow - Feature Examples](https://fortisoar.contenthub.fortinet.com//list.html?contentType=all&searchContent=FortiManager%20ZTP%20Flow%20-%20Feature%20Examples) to get functional profiles and templates for various objectives.

 # Module Summary